tmontaigu/pylas/docs/basic.rst

 Accessing Points Records
 ========================

-To access point records unsing the dimension name, you have 2 options:
+To access point records using the dimension name, you have 2 options:

 1) regular attribute access using the `las.dimension_name` syntax
 2) dict-like attribute access `las[dimension_name]`.